Laccase (Lcc – Ground Corn Flour)

 Infinite Enzymes’ Lcc (p-diphenoloxidase) is an oxidase enzyme (E.C.
-22.214.171.124) from Trametes versicolor, a white rot fungus.
-It is produced in the recombinant corn seed production system (Hood et al., 2003) and sold as a lyophilized powder.
-Activity is determined using 2,6-dimethoxyphenol.
+188.8.131.52) from Trametes versicolor, a white rot fungus.
+It is produced in the recombinant corn seed production system (Hood et al., 2003) and sold as ground corn flour.
+It should be used with a mediator such as methyl syringate.

 Lcc contains four copper ions per protein monomer and works as a tetramer.
 Laccases act on phenols and similar molecules, performing one-electron oxidations, which remain poorly defined.
 It is proposed that laccases in plants play a role in the formation of lignin by promoting the oxidative coupling of monolignols, a family of naturally occurring phenols.
 Fungal laccases play a role in the degradation of lignin, and can therefore be classed as lignin-modifying enzymes.
 Laccases require oxygen as a second substrate for their enzymatic reaction.